History of Hamilton

 For more than a century before Hamilton became the capital it is today, discussions had festered from one end of the island to the other about the need for a more central location for commerce to take place.
 The ‘old towne of St. George’ had served its purpose well but with the growth and dispersal of the population and the arrival of Governor Henry Hamilton in 1788, the stage was set for the parish of Pembroke to assume a new role as the heart of trade.

 Ambitious Bermudians flocked to buy up lots of land in the proposed ‘new towne’ and built warehouses and wharves along its waterfront.
-With its sheltered harbour the new location was agreeable to many who patiently awaited the decision about the new town from Governor Hamilton.
-Hamilton had had a less than stellar military career and his appointment in Bermuda afforded him the opportunity to make up for his short-comings.
+With its sheltered harbour, the new location was agreeable to many who patiently awaited the decision about the new town from Governor Hamilton.
+Hamilton had had a less than stellar military career and his appointment in Bermuda allowed him to make up for his short-comings.
 He embraced the merchants and threw his support behind the new town and gave it his name.
-He proved to be very well liked as well as successful and committed to the new town.
-Hamilton would leave Bermuda in 1794 and serve as Governor of Dominica until his death in 1796.
+He proved to be very well-liked as well as successful and committed to the new town.
+Hamilton would leave Bermuda in 1794 and serve as Governor of Dominica until he died in 1796.

 The allotted land for the town of Hamilton measured one hundred and forty-five acres, roughly one square mile.
 In January of 1795, with the purchase of the lots of land in Hamilton complete, a meeting took place wherein the freeholders elected a corporation.
 The Corporation of Hamilton had taken over and to this day continues to serve the people of the capital.